macarro/airquality/README.md

 ## Deployment

 The application is deployed on heroku.
-If authenticated correctly in the heroku CLI, make a `git push heroku main`.
+If authenticated correctly in the heroku CLI, make a git push like this: `git push heroku main`.

 ## API documentation

 The API only offers two GET endpoints: `/measurements` and `/timeseries`.

 **(1) /measurements**